When Joseph, betrothed to the virgin, Mary, learned that she was pregnant, a situation troubling for him to understand,

 As an adult, and after His baptism by John, Jesus experienced a time of temptation.

-He fasted in the wilderness amid the devil’s taunts.
+He fasted in the wilderness and withstood the devil’s taunts.
 Then angels ministered to Him after its duration.

 Much later, at prayer in Gethsemane’s garden, Jesus began to feel very great distress